jodesarro/tabdat-library/README.md

-# Library for tabular data file format
+# Tabdat library: A set of C++ functions for dealing with tabular numeric data files

 <p align="right"><a href="README.pt-br.md">Leia em português (br)</a></p>

-A set of C++ functions for dealing with tabular numeric data files.

 Tabular data files have a structure in which lines are separated by line breaks and columns are separated by tabular spacing.

-It is very useful for importing and exporting matrices, tables, numeric datasets and so on.

-These files are generally used for importing and exporting data in software such as Google Sheets, Microsoft Excel, Wolfram Mathematica (in [.dat Table format](https://reference.wolfram.com/language/ref/format/Table.html)), among others.
+It is a very useful format for importing and exporting matrices, tables, numeric datasets, and so on.
+Such files are generally used for importing and exporting data in software such as Google Sheets, Microsoft Excel, Wolfram Mathematica (in [.dat Table format](https://reference.wolfram.com/language/ref/format/Table.html)), among others.

 ## Available functions